QuentinBultinck/RetroAchievements/RAscripts/PS2/RedDeadRevolver/README.md

     🏆 Story Challenges <i><sub><sup>(26 achievements)</sup></sub></i>
 </h2>

+#### General information regarding this category

-- These achievements are a set of custom-made challenge achievements for a few select story missions.
+These achievements are a set of custom-made challenge achievements for a few select story missions.
-- The challenge achievements which are allowed on *any* difficulty can also be achieved in [Bounty Hunter Mode](#BountyHunterChallenges), any others are not allowed in that mode.
+The challenge achievements which are allowed on *any* difficulty can also be achieved in [Bounty Hunter Mode](#BountyHunterChallenges), any others are not allowed in that mode.

 - Most achievements in this category require specific difficulty levels.
 Achievements can always be unlocked on higher difficulties than the minimum required.
     - *Hard* is unlocked by completing the game on *Normal*.
     - *Very Hard* and *Red Wood Revolver* are both unlocked by completing the game on *Hard*.

-> [!NOTE]
+> ### Additional Notes
 > - The player is required to finish a mission from start to finish without using any cheats.
 Although a select few of these custom-made challenge achievements require certain cheats to be active for the [trigger indicator](#RA_Trigger) to show up.
 The best way to be eligible for unlocking the achievement, is to activate the cheat once the mission starts.
 Then restart the level through the pause menu.
 If everything is in order, a [trigger indicator](#RA_Trigger) should be displayed, telling the player he's eligible for unlocking the achievement.
 >
 > - Cheats must first be unlocked through playing the bounty hunter challenge mode, which is unlocked once the selected player profile has completed the game once.
 A full list explaining how to unlock all cheats can be found on [Red Dead Fandom Wiki - Cheats](https://reddead.fandom.com/wiki/Cheats_in_Revolver "Red Dead Fandom Wiki - Cheats")